MinaAbdelmaseeh/SiliconPhotonicPhasedArray/README.md

-# Passive Phased Array Readme
+# Passive Photonic Phased Array Readme

 Welcome to the Passive Phased Array project!
 This repository contains the design files and documentation for a Passive Photonic Phased Array implemented using silicon photonics platform.
 This README will guide you through the project and its components.